mars-research/mars-research.github.io/content/_index.md

 # Mars Research Group

-Mars Research is a systems research group at University of California, Irvine.
+Mars Research is a systems research group at University of Utah.
 Primarily we work in the areas of operating systems and security.

 ## Projects